public-radiation/TF790_Carplay/README.md

 ### backup write back

-This allows for software update without the phoenix card suite, but requires sdcard to work.
+This allows for software update without the phoenix card suite, but requires sd-card to work.
-So be carefull with boot0 (mtdblock), this can change the location of the sdcard slot.
-Since wifi and sdcard are both on the same bus they some times get switched around.
+So be carefull with boot0 (mtdblock), this can change the location of the sd-card slot.
+Since wifi and sd-card are both on the same bus they some times get switched around.

 ### Remote access